Author: James Cheef Wright

 In the same way, we are to meditate on the Word of God.
 When we hang on every Word God has spoken, we not only come to know God — we also learn how His Word takes action in our lives.
 Scripture reveals His character and nature — His heart, His will, His desires for His children, His warnings as a protector, His promises out of love.
 Ultimately, His ways.

 The servant can be confident when he or she asks anything of God because they know how to please Him — they have intimate knowledge of who He is.
 Intimacy with God bears the fruit of worshiping Him in spirit and in truth.
-As believers, this is how we come to know God’s truth, and this is how we approach Him as He truly is.
+As believers, this is how we come to know God’s truth, and this is how we approach Him as He truly is – a Spirit.

 • Titus 3:3-5 Devotional — From Natural to Spiritual Through God’s Mercy